sympiler/nasoq/README.md

 ### Using NASOQ as a Library
 You can use NASOQ as a header file and call it in your application.
 You may look at `nasoq_driver.cpp` as an example.

+An Eigen interface and driver is provided in`eigen_interface`.

 ### Testing a QP example
 TBD